 Kate Watt BSc (Hons) ( MBACP ) - Treadaway Therapies

-I am an experienced Counsellor who believes that where you are now is not where you will be after you have found the right counsellor to sit alongside you and work with you.
+Hello, thank you for looking at my profile.
+I am available via telephone or online sessions via FaceTime or zoom.
+I am offering extended hours if you need support in this time of uncertainty.
+Feelings of anxiety, anger, grief, fear and sorrow are only some of the reactions you may be experiencing as we all adjust to this external threat that none of us can see.
+I am an experienced trauma Therapist who believes that we can access our own internal and external resources at this time and I will stand alongside you and work with you as you find your own way of adapting.
 There are lots of therapies available but I sincerely believe it is the long lasting, warm, accepting relationship that builds up over the therapy sessions that is where the healing and transformation occurs.
 By searching for help which is the first step ,I hope that I can be that reliable, warm, accepting Counsellor for you if you choose to work with me.

 What do I offer?

-I am trained in sensorimotor psychotherapy as I am fascinated by the discoveries in latest research that not only are memories of events and experiences held in the talking areas of our mind but also in the body.
-They may remain hidden there until we pay attention to what we are feeling, the sensations that we experience and rely on the wisdom of our whole being to keep us safe and seek to heal and restore us.
+I am trained in sensorimotor psychotherapy which enables me to work with the memories of events and experiences held not only in the our mind but also in the body.
+They may have remained hidden there until we pay attention to them.
+Latest research informs us that what we are feeling and the sensations that we experience are the bodies way of recording what has happened.
+They are also the key to working with the wisdom of our whole being to heal and restore.
 This takes place when we mindfully approach our experiences and make contact with our inner knowing that has often been shut down or not attended to as we have been overwhelmed.
 This in essence is 'trauma' and the work we will do is to slowly pay attention to what is happening to us that has left us with symptoms not memories , symptoms of illness, anxiety, depression, eating disorders, thoughts of self harm or suicide.
 We would work together on your presenting difficulties and where needed I would also recommend other therapists such as a nutritionist to look at balancing the system with the correct diet or equine therapists who work to restore balance using the therapeutic nature of horses.